 There are several main ways that you can pay for an engagement ring: either with your savings or by using credit.
 Of course, there is a third way that involves selling some of your personal belongings or other assets.

 Savings.
 If you are lucky and astute enough to have planned ahead, you can use money from your savings account or other non-retirement investment accounts for your purchase.

 Credit.
-Perhaps you do not have quite enough money saved to buy your ring of choice outright.
+Perhaps you don't have quite enough money saved to buy your ring of choice outright.
 You may want to use a combination of savings and credit to purchase the piece.
 If you have no savings available at all, be aware that using credit will probably make your ring payments continue for a few years.
-With this in mind, it is advisable to speak to your loved one to find out if they are comfortable with this.
+With this in mind, it's advisable to speak to your loved one to find out if they are comfortable with this.